 Besides spectacular views over Lake Geneva and the Alps, Lausanne is best known for being an “Olympic Capital”.
 In 1915 the city was chosen to establish the headquarters of the International Olympic Committee (IOC), and in 1994 it was given the title of Olympic Capital.
 The city is also known for its official Olympic Museum.

-Uff, all questions answered so now it’s time to finally show you pretty Lausanne.
-Let’s discover the best places you shouldn’t miss during your visit! 🙂
+Uff, all questions answered so now it’s time to finally show you this pretty city.
+Let’s discover places you shouldn’t miss during your one day in Lausanne, Switzerland.

 Lake Geneva shore

-If you want to chill, have a picnic, read a book, do some sports or simply go on a walk with lovely mountain views head to the Ouchy neighborhood.
+If you want to chill, have a picnic, read a book, do some sports, or simply go on a walk with lovely mountain views head to the Ouchy neighborhood.
 Ouchy is located below the busy Lausanne city center, right by the lakeside.
 There you’ll find a lovely promenade, park, Lausanne port, many Belle Epoque hotels, restaurants, and what’s most important: perfect views of the other side of the lake at every step.
+Ouchy neighborhood is definitely a place that can’t be missed during one day in Lausanne!

 Castle of Ouchy